osrsbox/osrsbox-api/README.md

  },
 ```

-You can see that the next page is accessible using the `?page=2` parameter, and there are pages available up to `?page=897`.
+You can see that the next page is accessible using the `?page=2` parameter and there are pages available up to `?page=897`.
 You could make a loop to query all the pages from page 2 to page 897.
 A full URL example to fetch the second page would be:

 - [https://api.osrsbox.com/items?page=2](https://api.osrsbox.com/items?page=2)